 That end result is critical, but quick on the heels of visualizing the end point is working out the steps to get you there.
 How much time will you spend on the steps to achieving those goals?
 What are the milestones to measure against along the way?
 Who is going to help you?
 Do they know about your goal?
 Are they capable of executing their tasks?
 And so on.

 Yes, set the goal of $2 million in cash added to the balance sheet by the next year, but then ask the critical questions: What does that mean you have to do this week?
 Next week?
 This month?
 Next month?
 How many prospects need to be contacted in January to reap enough rewards in March?
 August?
 What if you’re off track in April?
 How will you regroup?
 How will you let everyone know?
-Maintain everyone else’s motivation to support you in the quest?
+How will you maintain everyone’s motivation to support you in the quest?

 A good plan outlines the steps that need to be accomplished, a timeline and assignments for the people to completing those steps.
 You don’t have to do everything, but you DO have to tell others if you are counting on them and when you expect them to finish their part.